github/explore/topics/ajax/index.md

 ---
-display_name: Ajax
+display_name: AJAX
-short_description: Ajax is a web technology used by web apps and web pages to exchange data in the background.
+short_description: Ajax is a technique for creating better, faster, and more interactive web applications.
 topic: ajax
 related: json, html, xml, javascript
 wikipedia_url: https://en.wikipedia.org/wiki/Ajax_(programming)
 ---
-AJAX stands for asynchronous javascript and xml.
-It is collection of several web technologies such as HTML, CSS, JSON, XML, JavaScript.
-It is used for creating dynamic webpages in which small part of web page changes without reloading the page.
-AJAX is used by Gmail and Google maps.
+AJAX stands for asynchronous JavaScript and XML.
+It is collection of several web technologies including HTML, CSS, JSON, XML, JavaScript.
+It is used for creating dynamic web pages in which small part of web page changes without reloading the page.
+It is a web browser technology independent of web server software.